-Permits are required for vending food in Christian County in most cases and fees may apply.
+Permits are required for vending food in Christian County and fees will apply, unless exempt.
 Permitting requirements are described in the Christian County Food Ordinance.

 Food Safety Training

 The Health Department does not offer in-house training at this time.
-We have compiled a list of accepted Trained Food Manager courses that can be accessed here: Accredited Certified Food Protection Manager Classes.
+We have compiled a list of approved accredited certified food protection manager classes.